Azure-Samples/ms-identity-msal-java-samples/3. Java Servlet Web App Tutorial/1-Authentication/sign-in-auth-context/README.md

-- In `authwebapp` there are 2 protected routes: "token_details" requires simple authentication and "token_details_mfa" which requires MFA.
+- In `authwebapp` there are 2 protected routes: `token_details` requires simple authentication and `token_details_mfa` which requires MFA.
-- The orchestration logic is in the AuthenticationFilter.
+- The orchestration logic is in the `AuthenticationFilter`.
 It figures out the state of the user (authenticated, authenticated + MFA, not authenticated) and the requirements of the route (based on configuration).
 - If the auth requirement is not met, the user is challenged, meaning they are redirected to the Identity Provider (Microsoft Entra).
-- To understand if a user meets the authentication context (MFA), the sample looks at the ID Token for a claim named "acrs" and value "c1"
+- To understand if a user meets the authentication context (MFA), the sample looks at the ID Token for a claim named `acrs` and value `c1`.
 - To challenge a user if they are not authenticated, the sample adds a claims challenge to the authorization URI `claims={"id_token":{"acrs":{"essential":true,"value":"c1"}}}`